Jailbreak your TV for media freedom's cover image

 Now here's where the magic happens.
 Click on an episode, and you'll see all the available streams from Torrentio.
 Because we connected Real-Debrid, you'll see streams marked with "[RD+]" which means they're cached on Real-Debrid's servers and will load almost instantly with no buffering.

-The Rabbit hole here goes really deep, but I'm sure you can find a way to make it work for you.
+The rabbit hole here goes really deep, but I'm sure you can find a way to make it work for you.

-There's stuff like Live TV, third-party app stores, Kodi, and so much more.
+There's stuff like Live TV, third-party app stores, Kodi + Jellyfin, and so much more.
 This is a whole other can of worms, but that's for another time.
 The total cost of all this is around $44 upfront, then ~$4/month for Real-Debrid.
 Compare that to Netflix ($15.49/month) + HBOMax ($15.99/month) + Disney+ ($13.99/month) + all the other services you'd need to get the same content.
 The math speaks for itself.

-You don't actually need to pay for real-debrid.
+You don't actually need to pay for it.
 There's a bunch of other free addons that you can use to get the same benefits, however, the security and reliability of these free services are not guaranteed.
 If you'd like to go on that path, I'd suggest:

-Overall, you can opt for individual addons, or addon-packs as I like to call them that consolidate multiple addons into one.
+With Stremio, you can opt for individual addons, or addon-packs as I like to call them that consolidate multiple addons into one.
 One example of that is AIOStreams.
 Good luck!

 Is this setup for everyone?
 Maybe not.
 If you want something even more hands-on and technical, check out my previous post on building your own Netflix with a HTPC.
 But for most people, especially those on a budget who just want to watch their shows without paying $100+ a month, this Real-Debrid + Stremio setup is the way to go.